 Disadvantage #5: Occasional Bugs and Instability

 Like any complex software, Opera can occasionally experience bugs and instability issues.
 While the development team releases updates to address these problems, users might encounter unexpected crashes, glitches, or temporary malfunctions.
+These issues can sometimes disrupt productivity, especially for users who rely on Opera for work or multitasking across multiple tabs and web applications.

 - Certain updates might introduce new bugs that require subsequent patches.